krmannix/ikat/README.md

 Pattern matching is not strict - matching will still occur if additional keys exist on an object.
 Only the keys defined in the pattern will be checked.

+Pattern validators can be passed in as a single value, or if multiple are required, passed in as an Array.

 Example:

 ```javascript